-These slimline baskets were much better, and the good news is that they were all from the dollar store - I think the average price for one of these babies was about $3.50.
-So no excuse for anyone not to get your vanity organised!
+These slimline baskets were much better, and the good news is that they were all from the dollar store - I think the average price for one of these babies was about $3.50!
 I played around with the configuration of these until most of the drawer space was filled.
 I did end up switching out one of the long baskets with smaller dividers that clip together for the various makeup categories.

 Here's a look at how I organised my first drawer, the one I access every day.

-After a few days and a bit of adjusting, the final result is fantastic as everything has it's own 'home' and I know exactly where to find each item.
-I also like not having anything out on our vanity top (particularly as there's not a lot of room due to the two sinks).
+After a few days and a bit of adjusting, the final result is fantastic as everything has its own 'home' and I know exactly where to find each item.
+I also like not having anything cluttering up the vanity top, particularly because there's not a lot of room due to the two sinks.

 With the second drawer, I used baskets [that were originally used to organise my freezer] to create divided categories for nail polish, hair tools and hair accessories.
 Larger tubs were used to store hair products, sanitary products and surplus supplies.